Forside DH-Debate

 The name of the island, Sjæl-land (Soul-land), basically means the same thing, as the soul is a person's real center.

-Harald Bluetooth "won Denmark all", which must include the sacred island of Sjælland.
-When he died, he was not buried in Jelling next to his ancestors, which one would expect, because now he had become a real Danish king, and therefore he should be buried on Sjælland - probably also to link this island's inhabitants closer to the Knytlinge genus.
+Gorm the Old's son, Harald Bluetooth "won Denmark all", which must include the sacred island of Sjælland.
+When he died, he was not buried in Jelling next to his ancestors, which one would expect, because now he had become a real Danish king, and therefore he should be buried on Sjælland - probably also to connect this island's inhabitants closer to the Knytlinge genus.

 5. Thyra Danebod

 The small Jelling runestone, respectively, front and back.
 The stone's original location is not known with certainty.
 In the 1600's, it lay the front of the church door.
-Photo Jørgen Howaldt - Wikipedia.
+Photo Jürgen Howaldt Wikipedia.

 We know very little about Thyra.
 If we assume that her son Harald Bluetooth was about 60 years old, when he was killed in 986-87, he must have been born around 926.
-We believe that Thyra was about 20 years old when she had her second son, which will lead to that she was born around 905-910.
-We know she died before Gorm, that is before 958, what leads to that she as a maximum may have been about 50 years old when she died.
+We believe that Thyra was about 20 years old, when she had her second son, which will lead to that she was born around 905-910.
+The only other thing we know is that she died before Gorm.
+The large burial chamber in the North Mound was probably intended for both spouses, and wood from there is dendrochronologically determined to have been felled in 958 AD. and therefore she has at least lived to this year, probably some years longer, as the grave may have been prepared years in advance.
+She probably reached a rather high age of 50-60 years for the time.

 Thyra Danebod in charge of the construction of the defence dyke Dannevirke.
 Painting by Rasmus Christiansen from 1863.

-It is striking that Gorm and Thyra are described very differently in most Scandinavian sagas and chronicles.
+It is striking that Gorm and Thyra are described very differently in Scandinavian sagas and chronicles.

-Thyra Danebod tells Gorm about the death of Knud
+Thyra Danebod tells Gorm about the death of their son Knud

 Thyra Danebod tells Gorm about the death of their son Knud.
 Saxo reports that the aging Gorm had sworn to kill the one, who told him about Knuds death.
 Thyra took resort to cunning.
 She gave Gorm miserable clothes and other things showing grief as they did back then.
 So Gorm said: "Do you report to me the death of Knud?", and Thyra replied: "You said that, not me".
 Painting by August Carl Vilhelm Thomsen (1813-86).
 Uploaded by dllu to Wikipedia.